MHaringa/insurancerating/README.md

 This is a basic example which shows how to easily perform model refinement using `insurancerating`. `insurancerating` can be used to impose either smoothing to the parameter estimates or to add restrictions to the parameter estimates.
+These methods are deduced from the article *Third Party Motor Liability Ratemaking with R*, by Spedicato, G. (2012).

 Fit (again) a Poisson GLM and a Gamma GLM, and combine them to determine
 premiums: